-Prepaid rates are, until the taxable event has occurred (start of the next financial year), occurred (start or me next mancial year), refundable at the request of the ratepayer.
+Prepaid rates are, until the taxable event has occurred (start of the next financial year), refundable at the request of the ratepayer.
 Rates received in advance are initially recognised as a financial liability.
 When the taxable event occurs, the financial liability is extinguished and the Shire recognises income for the prepaid rates that have not been refunded.